neha13rana/AI-Content-Detector/README.md

 **Other model training on the AI_Human dataset involves the following steps:**
 1) NLP for data preprocessing,
-2) EDA,
-3) Created a pipeline which includes CountVectorizer, TfidfTransformer, and MultinomialNB model.
+2) Created a pipeline which includes CountVectorizer, TfidfTransformer, and MultinomialNB model.
 The accuracy achieved is 95%.

 ![image](https://github.com/neha13rana/AIcontentdetector/assets/121093178/218fd212-0e51-49bd-866e-dee684ba5448)